Package 'tlm'

 Description

-This function fits a linear, logistic or Poisson regression model with transformed variables and creates an object which can be used to extract effects of the explanatory variable of interest on the response variable, in the original scale of the variables.
+tlm is the main function of the package.
+It fits a linear, logistic or Poisson regression model with transformed variables and creates an object which can be subsequently used to compute adjusted measures of the response variable (with MY) and compute and interpret adjusted effects of the explanatory variable of interest on the response variable (with effect and effectInfo, respectively), in the natural scale of the variables.
+In addition, the fitted model can be visualized with the plot.tlm method.

 Usage